wilsonliaows/docs/connectors/servicenow.md

   <tbody>
     <tr>
       <td><a href='https://docs.servicenow.com/bundle/jakarta-platform-administration/page/administer/table-administration/reference/r_TablesModule.html'>Tables</a> (sys_db_object)</td>
-      <td>Tables is a table that contains a row for each table in your ServiceNow instance.
+      <td><b>Tables</b> is a table that contains a row for each table in your ServiceNow instance.
 This table is used to generate a list of tables to perform an action or trigger events from.</td>
       <td>read</td>
     </tr>
     <tr>
       <td><a href='https://docs.servicenow.com/bundle/jakarta-platform-administration/page/administer/data-dictionary-tables/concept/c_SystemDictionary.html'>Dictionary Entry</a> (sys_dictionary)</td>
-      <td>Dictionary Entry table.
-This contains details for each table and columns in each table in your ServiceNow instance.
+      <td>Contains details for each table and columns in each table in your ServiceNow instance.
 This table is used to generate input and/or output fields when you select a table to perform and action.</td>
       <td>read</td>
     </tr>
   </tbody>